 Book an Appointment with Stem Cells LA Today

 Stem Cells LA is the best choice for allograft stem cell therapy in Los Angeles.
 We utilize treatments of up to 30 million heterogeneous umbilical cord allograft stem cells including mesenchymal stem cells (MSCs) for conditions including autoimmune disease, heart disease, orthopedic disease, neurological disease, urologic disease, erectile dysfunction and antiaging.
-We even use the restorative properties of stem cell treatments to help reduce healing time from procedures such as hair transplants and other procedures.
+We even use the restorative properties of allograft stem cell treatments to help reduce healing time from procedures such as hair transplants and other procedures.
 Only a doctor can help you decide if allograft stem cell treatments are right for you.

 National Institutes of Health